fgero/dhcpv6-mod/README.md

 grep -E 'dhcpc|odhcp6c|dhcpv6-mod' /var/log/daemon.log
 ```

-If you need to only check the log generated by odhcp6c.sh, in order to see DHCPv6 option generation :
+If you need to just check the log generated by odhcp6c.sh, in order to see DHCPv6 option generation :
 ```bash
 grep dhcpv6-mod /var/log/daemon.log
 ```